Hammermon/SMBX-Intro-Level-Museum/README.md

 and it should be good to go.

-If you have any intros to suggest to me/ some problems or would like to make some intros for the pack, message me in PMs in the SMBX Forums, under Thwack (you probably know at this point)
+If you have any intros to suggest to me/ some problems or would like to make some intros for the pack, message me in PMs in the SMBX Forums, under Hammermon (you probably know at this point)

 i should resort to discord soon or make a whole server about intros/outros (once i am of age, of course)